lumigo-io/lumigo-node/README.md

 `@lumigo/tracer` offers several different configuration options.
 Pass these to the Lambda function as environment variables:

 * `LUMIGO_DEBUG=TRUE` - Enables debug logging
-* `LUMIGO_SECRET_MASKING_REGEX='["regex1", "regex2"]'`: Prevents Lumigo from sending keys that match the supplied regular expressions in process environment data, HTTP headers, payloads and queries.
+* `LUMIGO_SECRET_MASKING_REGEX='["regex1", "regex2"]'`: Prevents Lumigo from sending the values of keys that match one of the supplied regular expressions in process environment data, HTTP headers, payloads and queries.
 All regular expressions are case-insensitive.
 The "magic" value `all` will redact everything.
 By default, Lumigo applies the following regular expressions: `[".*pass.*", ".*key.*", ".*secret.*", ".*credential.*", ".*passphrase.*"]`.
 More fine-grained settings can be applied via the following environment variables, which will override `LUMIGO_SECRET_MASKING_REGEX` for a specific type of data:
   * `LUMIGO_SECRET_MASKING_REGEX_HTTP_REQUEST_BODIES` applies secret redaction to HTTP request bodies
   * `LUMIGO_SECRET_MASKING_REGEX_HTTP_REQUEST_HEADERS` applies secret redaction to HTTP request headers
   * `LUMIGO_SECRET_MASKING_REGEX_HTTP_QUERY_PARAMS` applies secret redaction to HTTP query parameters